-Because it helps link recruitment efforts to cost savings for an organization and is easily understood by those outside of HR.
-Cost per hire helps ensure your recruiting efforts are not only feasible for the business, but on par with your industry, size, and location.
+CPH helps link recruitment efforts to cost savings for an organization and is easily understood by those outside of HR.
+Cost per hire ensures your recruiting efforts make sense for the business and stay on par with your industry, size, and location.

 Critics of this metric aptly point out cost per hire can distract from quality of hire, or even leave a negative impression on candidates.
 So remember: you get what you pay for.
 If you track this metric, be sure to balance it against other performance indicators for a comprehensive picture.

 Retention metrics not only help companies keep tabs on recruiting efforts (Are you attracting the right people?
 Were the job expectations clear?), but company and manager performance.
-According to Shayleen Stuto, Talent Development Manager at TechnologyAdvice:
+According to Shayleen Stuto, Director of Human Resources and Administration at TechnologyAdvice:

 Are your recruiters swamped?
 Is your company constantly hiring new employees?

 Are you hiring because the company is growing, or because employees are leaving?
-If the majority of recruiting efforts are spent replacing employees rather than growing your team, then you’ll need to follow Stuto’s advice and assess the why.
+If the team spends most of their time on recruiting efforts that replace employees rather than growing your team, then you’ll need to follow Stuto’s advice and assess the root of the problem.

-There are numerous steps and criteria to fulfill before you decide to offer a position to a candidate.
+You’ll fulfill numerous steps and criteria before you decide to offer a position to a candidate.
 Two important conversions to look at include:

-If you are interviewing a lot but failing to extend offers, then it’s time to reevaluate your vetting process.
-If candidate’s aren’t buying what you’re selling, then you have a mismatch between expectations, a poor culture fit, or they took an offer from a competitor.
+If you interview a lot of candidates but fail to extend offers, then it’s time to reevaluate your vetting process.
+If candidates don’t buy what you’re selling, then you have a mismatch between expectations, a poor culture fit, or they took an offer from a competitor.
 Keep tabs on where you lose candidates and find ways to improve those areas.

 At a recruiting agency, the product is people.
 The ability to set the right expectations and find qualified candidates efficiently, and at scale, is a must.
-External recruiters track a lot of numbers in addition to — or in place of — the recruiting metrics above.
+External recruiters track a lot of numbers in addition to—or in place of—the internal recruiting metrics above.

 According to Bullhorn’s 2018 North American Staffing and Recruiting Trends Report, agency recruiting professionals consider the following three core sales and delivery metrics most important: